 The initiative builds on vaccination outreach and support activities that Blue Cross and Blue Shield companies around the country already have underway.

-- Identify seniors 65 and older who are vulnerable to COVID-19 and who live in areas where vaccination rates are most inequitable.
+- Identify individuals vulnerable to COVID-19 and who live in areas where vaccination rates are most inequitable.

-- Work with partners in the community to educate seniors on the safety, efficacy, and value of COVID-19 vaccines.
+- Work with partners in the community to educate persons on the safety, efficacy, and value of COVID-19 vaccines.